ArtCenter administers more than $22 million in scholarships per year.

 ArtCenter Scholarship and Grant Policies

 - In addition to any state or federal programs for which you may be eligible, ArtCenter can consider you for institutional scholarship or grant funds.
 These are awards that have a high merit component, and the amount of this funding is limited.
-We believe that all admitted students are deserving; however, as funding is limited, the scholarship awards cannot be offered to all students, and are a symbol of the highest merit.
+We believe that all admitted students are deserving; however, as funding is limited, the scholarship awards cannot be offered to all students and are a symbol of the highest merit.

 - Types of scholarships.
 These include both the College’s own funding and scholarships provided by donors, corporations, and foundations.
 Students will be considered for both types of scholarships without the need for any specific applications.
-Recipients of donor scholarships may be asked to submit thank-you letters to the donor.
+Recipients of donor scholarships will be asked to submit thank-you letters to the donor.

 - Terms Off.
 Students cannot take more than two consecutive terms off.
 This includes time off for internships that are not for credit.
 In the event that a student takes more than two consecutive terms off, the scholarship award will be forfeited and the student must reapply for scholarship assistance.